 As a chemical engineer an understanding of how to design and operate processes is vitally important.
 In one half of this module, students will design a rig based on a given brief.
-Once designed, an example video of rig building and commissioning will be shown, and experimental results from tests on the rig provided.
+Once designed, the rig will be built and run by the students, and experimental results from tests on the rig will be obtained.
 In the other half of the module students will be required to research into and report on a given industrial process.
 The module will involve a range of activities to enhance team work, report writing, time management and presentation skills as well as to further the understanding of subjects covered in taught modules.

 This module aims to provide a basic knowledge of the technical issues underlying safety and loss prevention on process plant, introducing risk and hazard assessment together with the legal framework of obligations for organizations and individuals.